Choose the rule path that matches your situation

 Veterans and Active Military — A growing number of states offer free or heavily discounted licenses for veterans, especially disabled veterans.
 Active-duty military stationed in a state often qualify for resident pricing.

-Landowners — In some states, landowners can hunt on their own property without a license or at reduced rates.
-Rules vary significantly — see our private land hunting guide.
+Landowners — In some states, landowners may qualify for private-property exemptions, reduced-rate licenses, or landowner tag programs.
+Rules vary significantly by species, acreage, residency, and property location — see our private land hunting guide.

 Native American Hunters — Federally recognized tribal members may have specific hunting rights on tribal lands that operate outside the state licensing system.